NGSEP/NGSEPcore/README.txt

         -se INT : Initial or final basepairs of an exon that should be considered as part of the splice region.
 Default: 2

-The vcf file with functional annotations is written in the standard output.
+Gene annotations related with the given genome should be provided in standard GFF3 format.
+See http://www.sequenceontology.org/gff3.shtml for details.

-Annotations are included using the following custom fields in the INFO column:
+Annotations in the output VCF file are included using the following custom fields in the INFO column:

 TA (STRING): 	Annotation based on a gene model.
 Annotation names are terms in
 		the sequence ontology database (http://www.sequenceontology.org)